 - In the Red Green movie Duct Tape Forever, in order to pay off a $10,000 fine, Harold suggests the lodge enter a duct tape sculpture contest to win the money.
 The lodge members are skeptical, but when Harold tells them the $10,000 is the third-place prize, they figure it's within their abilities.

 - The first Rocky and Rocky Balboa.
 They bookend the saga with this trope.
 In the first movie, he's trying to make a name for himself and prove to the world that he belongs.
 In the last, he wants one last great fight so he can retire with honor.
-In each he goes the distance, but loses by decision against a heavily favored undefeated opponent, but the moral victory was in having gone the distance.
+In each he loses by decision against a heavily — and rightfully — favored undefeated opponent, but the moral victory was in having gone the distance.

 - The Iranian movie Children of Heaven concerns a boy whose sister loses her shoes.
 The family is too poor to buy another pair, so the boy decides to enter a race where shoes are the third prize.
 Unfortunately, he places first.
 He eventually goes on to a racing career, and his father (who was unaware of her missing shoes and his son's plan) buys her a new pair due to getting a raise on his new job.

 - Whip It: "We're Number Two!
 We're Number Two!"